buepro/typo3-pizpalue/Documentation/User/Various.rst

 pp-row-height                 Elements in a row using this class will have the same height pp-row-child-height           Elements in a row using this class will have their direct child elements
                               harmonized.
-Each child element will have the same height as its neighbour element in an other column (all headers, all images, all Text blocks have the same height). pp-ce-background              Centers the background and sizes it to cover the area. pp-ce-bgfixed                 Fixes the background.
+Each child element will have the same height as its neighbour element in an other column.
+The class just works with "Text with images" content elements. pp-ce-background              Centers the background and sizes it to cover the area. pp-ce-bgfixed                 Fixes the background.
 The result is a parallax effect.
 Due to mobile devices not supporting this feature fully it is generally disabled on mobile devices.